 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's game at Moody Center has the No. 5 Texas Longhorns (13-0) matching up with the No. 10 Baylor Bears (11-0) at 2:00 PM ET on December 30.
-Our computer prediction projects a 75-67 victory for Texas, who are favored by our model.
+Saturday's game between the No. 5 Texas Longhorns (13-0) and the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 based on our computer prediction, with a favored Texas squad taking home the win.
+Tipoff is at 2:00 PM ET on December 30.

-The Longhorns are coming off of a 97-52 win over Jackson State in their most recent game on Wednesday.
+The Longhorns enter this matchup after a 97-52 victory against Jackson State on Wednesday.

-The Longhorns are coming off of a 97-52 victory against Jackson State in their last outing on Wednesday.
-The Bears are coming off of a 73-50 win against South Florida in their last game on Thursday.
-Shaylee Gonzales' team-leading 21 points paced the Longhorns in the win.
-Sarah Andrews recorded 19 points, five rebounds and two assists for the Bears.

 Catch college basketball action all season long on Fubo!